dekuNukem/duckyPad/getting_started.md

 * Test-run can't get past [Windows User Account Control](resources/pics/app/uac.png) screens.
 You'll have to run it on real thing.

-* On macOS, if test-run doesn't work, [go to Settings -> Security & Privacy -> Accessibility](resources/pics/app/macos.png), unlock and allow the app.
-Even then, some key combos might not work.
-Better test it on the real thing.
+* On macOS, if test-run doesn't work, [go to System Preferences -> Security & Privacy -> Accessibility](resources/pics/app/macos.png), unlock, remove then add the app.

+* Test-run might not be 100% accruate, some keys like `Capslock` and `Numlock` can't be emulated in software.
+Run your scripts on the real thing if you're not sure.

 -----